Lavender (2016 film): Production

 On May 11, 2015, Abbie Cornish and Dermot Mulroney joined the cast of the film.

 Release

 The film premiered at the Tribeca Film Festival on April 18, 2016.
 The film was released on DirecTV on February 3, 2017, before being released on VOD and in theaters on March 3, 2017, by Samuel Goldwyn Films.

 Critical reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 36%, based on 22 reviews, with an average rating of 4.61/10.
-On Metacritic, which assigns a normalized rating to reviews, the film has a score of 46 out of 100, based on 7 critics, indicating "mixed or average reviews".
+Writing in The Village Voice, Serena Donadoni published a positive review describing the film as "old-fashioned as Hitchcock's Spellbound, Lavender presents the unlocking of suppressed horrors as a freeing experience, without the messiness of further analysis."
+On National Post, Calum Marsh rated it 2/4 stars writing that "this story would surprise only someone totally unacquainted with the medium of motion pictures."